cbartram/kraken-frontend/docs/api/using.md

 }
 ```

-The entire query API is designed to be thread safe so any queries, filters, or interactions can be ran on non-client threads.
+The entire query API is designed to be thread safe, so any queries, filters, or interactions can be run on non-client threads.
 When
-callable methods need to execute on RuneLite's client thread they will be scheduled there, blocking until the method executes.
+callable methods need to execute on RuneLite's client thread, they will be scheduled there, blocking until the method executes.
-This helps ensure your plugin code is fully thread safe, predictable, and easy to read.
+This helps ensure your plugin code is fully thread-safe, predictable, and easy to read.

-To see specific examples of various queries check out the [API tests](https://github.com/cbartram/kraken-api/tree/master/lib/src/test/java) which utilize a real RuneLite plugin to query and find
+To see specific examples of various queries, check out the [API tests](https://github.com/cbartram/kraken-api/tree/master/lib/src/test/java) which utilize a real RuneLite plugin to query and find
 various game entities around Varrock east bank.

 ### Structure

-The Kraken API exposes both high and low level functions for working with
+The Kraken API exposes both high and low-level functions for working with
-game objects, NPC's, movement, pathing, simulations, network packets and more.
+game objects, NPC's, movement, pathing, simulations, network packets, and more.
 The documentation below describes the most likely packages developers will use when writing scripts or plugins.

 - `core` - The package contains abstract base class logic which is used internally by different API methods and exposes the `Script` class.
     - `core.packet` - The package includes low and high level API's to send network packets to game servers for automation actions.
         - `core.packet.entity` - Generally most packet layer use cases will use the `core.packet.entity` API for interaction with Game Objects, NPC's, interfaces, and players.
 - `service` - The package contains high level API's for directly interacting with static/global game elements such as (banking, prayer, spells, etc...) and use the `core.packet` package to form the backbone for the interactions
-- `query` - Contains the query API classes for finding and interacting with dynamic game elements like: inventory, npcs, players, game objects and more.
+- `query` - Contains the query API classes for finding and interacting with dynamic game elements like: inventory, npcs, players, game objects, and more.
 - `overlay` - Contains simple and common overlays which can be directly used in RuneLite plugins e.g. Mouse position
 - `sim` - Includes classes for simulating game ticks, NPC pathing, movement, line of sight, and players.
 This is useful for advanced
-  plugins which evaluate hundreds of potential outcomes every game tick to determine the best "decision". e.g. Inferno and Colosseum plugins
+  plugins which evaluate hundreds of potential outcomes every game tick to determine the best "decision." e.g. Inferno and Colosseum plugins

-### Script Structure

-There are 2 main structures you can use for actually writing scripts with the Kraken API,
-although, you can implement other ways of maintaining script state if you'd like!

-1. Extending the basic `Script` class
-2. Behavior Trees

-#### Extending the Script Class

-For simple plugins, most users will want to extend the `Script` class which provides helpful methods like `onStart()`, `onLoop()`, and `onEnd()` for
-managing script state.
-You can opt to implement a Finite State Machine (FSM) pattern for your scripts where, when certain conditions are met
-the script transitions to a state and performs an action.
-For example a mining script may have:

-States:
-- IDLE: Initial state, ready to begin mining
-- FINDING_ROCKS: Searching for available mining rocks
-- MOVING_TO_ROCKS: Walking to the selected mining location
-- MINING: Actively mining ore from rocks
-- INVENTORY_FULL: Inventory is full, need to bank
-- MOVING_TO_BANK: Walking to the bank
-- BANKING: Depositing ore into bank
-- ERROR: Something went wrong, needs intervention

-and governing logic like:

-IDLE → FINDING_ROCKS → MOVING_TO_ROCKS → MINING → INVENTORY_FULL → MOVING_TO_BANK → BANKING → FINDING_ROCKS → ...

-This approach has several benefits:

-- Clear Logic Flow: Easy to understand and debug bot behavior
-- Error Handling: Structured approach to handle failures
-- Maintainability: Simple to add new states or modify existing ones
-- Predictable Behavior: Bot actions are deterministic based on current state
-- Logging: Easy to track state transitions for debugging

-Extending the `Script` class gives you a blank slate to work with,
-giving your freedom to determine how your script operates with the Kraken API.

-#### Behavior Trees

-As you move to making more complex scripts you may run into issues with large FSM's that make managing states difficult to debug.
-This is where Behavior Trees come
-into play.
-Traditionally, behavior trees have been used to give depth to A.I. enemies in video games, however, the Kraken API includes a foundation for creating
-scripts using Behavior Trees.
-This document won't cover the mechanics behind behavior trees in detail however, you can check out the [Kraken Example Mining Plugin](https://github.com/cbartram/kraken-example-plugin)
-to see a fully implemented example of a Behavior tree based script.

-Behavior trees are one of those things where you don't need them until you do.
-You may eventually get to a point in your script where the state transitions
-become too complex and unwieldy to maintain which is why the Kraken API provides this programming paradigm to you!

 ### Packets

-When the API starts it will dynamically determine the correct client methods to call with reflection in order to send game network packets.
+When the API starts, it will dynamically determine the correct client methods to call with reflection to send game network packets.
 This
 enables the API to use network packets to communicate directly with OSRS servers to interact with the game client.

 All game interactions are handled with packets.
 Client methods are invoked using reflection however, no reflection is used to actually call game client
-methods directly i.e. a movement packet is sent with the client's packet connection method instead of calling the client's `movePlayer` method directly
+methods directly i.e., a movement packet is sent with the client's packet connection method instead of calling the client's `movePlayer` method directly
 using reflection.

+Packet source code can be [viewed here](https://github.com/cbartram/kraken-api/tree/master/lib/src/main/java/com/kraken/api/core/packet).
+The core foundation of packets,
+mappings, and client deobfuscation techniques would not be possible without the [EthanVann API](https://github.com/Ethan-Vann/PacketUtils/tree/master).
+Please see the README.md
+of the Kraken API for credits to their foundational work.